hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-25-my-succulents.md

     header: /assets/images/posts/2022-07-24-my-succulents/set-0.jpg
     overlay_image: /assets/images/posts/2022-07-24-my-succulents/set-1.jpg
     overlay_filter: false
+tagline: Some succulents I recently got at a succulent show!
 ---
 I recently went to a succulent show in LA, and got myself some cool-looking succulents!
 I find their patterns and geometries to be really mesmerizing.
 They're also pretty easy to take care of!